 The key is to focus on the foods to eat and the foods to avoid regardless of the amount consumed.
-By eliminating high sugar, high carbohydrate, and high processed foods and opting for natural fresh foods this diet will help to increase health and overall well being.
+By eliminating high sugar, high carbohydrate, and high processed foods and opting for natural fresh foods, this diet will increase health and overall well-being.

 Potential Primal Diet Side Effects

 Primal Diet has many similarities with the Paleo Diet, and they have some common side effects that individuals need to be aware of.
-Since Primal Diet focuses on foods that are natural and not processed much as our ancestors would consume, many individuals will lose weight and better health, but there are negative side effects as well.
+Since Primal Diet focuses on natural and not processed foods much as our ancestors would consume, many individuals will lose weight and better health, but there are negative side effects.

-Some individuals may experience fatigue, lethargy, or irritability due to the elimination of high amounts of carbohydrates that they had been consuming before going on the Primal Diet.
+Some individuals may experience fatigue, lethargy, or irritability due to eliminating high amounts of carbohydrates that they had been consuming before going on the Primal Diet.

 High LDL Cholesterol

-While adhering to Primal Diet individuals will consume more meat which can increase the levels of LDL cholesterol.
-To help lessen this side effect, it is important to consume lean meats that are lower in animal fat.
+While adhering to the Primal Diet, individuals will consume more meat, increasing the levels of LDL cholesterol.
+To help lessen this side effect, it is important to consume lean meats lower in animal fat.